Collections

 Connect people into a family tree and map how everyone fits together.

 Tagging tells lovd who's in a photo.
-Relationships tell lovd how they're connected.
-Together they power the family tree, the relationship graph, and the "connection lines" that appear on your timeline linking parents to children, siblings, and partners.
+Relationships tell lovd how they're connected, powering the family tree, the relationship graph, and the connection lines on your timeline.

-You can set relationships between yourself and other users, between you and Lovd Ones you've created, and between two Lovd Ones in your family.
+You can connect yourself to other users, yourself to Lovd Ones you've created, or two Lovd Ones to each other.

 Open the People page

-Go to the People section from the sidebar.
+Open the People page from the top navigation.

 Find the person